WisGateOS 2 Extensions User Manual

 - Interface: Enables or disables the custom logo extension.

-- Large logo: Used on the login page and the expanded sidebar menu.
-To upload a logo, drag and drop the image into the area or click Choose file to browse for an image.
+- Large logo: This logo will be used on the login page and the expanded sidebar menu.
+Upload a logo by dragging and dropping it, or by clicking Choose File to browse manually.

-- Small logo: Used for mobile view and the collapsed sidebar menu.
-Upload by dragging and dropping the image or clicking Choose file.
+- Small logo: This logo will be used for mobile view and the collapsed sidebar menu.
+Upload the logo by dragging and dropping it, or by clicking Choose File to browse manually.

-- Preview: After selecting the images, click Preview to see how the logo appears on the login page, and in expanded and collapsed sidebars for both desktop and mobile views.
+- Preview: After selecting the images, click Preview to see how the logo appears on the login page and sidebars in both desktop and mobile views.

 - To apply the selected logos, click Save changes.
 The page will reload and apply the logos.